fusionalliance/node-express-api-skeleton/README.md

 - `Run Tests` will execute all Mocha test scripts in the project and show the results in the DEBUG CONSOLE window.

+### I go to http://localhost:3000/ and I get "Error: Not Found".
+* There is nothing accessible at this root path.
+Instead, go to http://localhost:3000/api-docs.

 ### Everything Is Hosed!

 Sometimes you just need to completely reset your development environment.
 Execute the following commands to start from a "clean slate":